ortab123/QuickNotes/README.md

 yarn start
 The app will automatically open in your browser at http://localhost:3000

-## Technologies Used
+## 🛠 Technologies Used

--React 18
+- React 18
--CSS Modules
+- CSS Modules
--date-fns (for date formatting)
+- date-fns (for date formatting)
--React Modal
+- React Modal
--React Icons
+- React Icons

+---

-Notes
+## 📝 Notes

-Data is saved to and loaded from the browser's localStorage.
+- Data is saved to and loaded from the browser's `localStorage`.

-You can add, delete, and update notes as well as assign categories.
+- You can add, delete, and update notes as well as assign categories.

-Notes can be filtered and searched by text and category.
+- Notes can be filtered and searched by text and category.